TelisK/income_outcome_app/README.md

-# Daily Income & Expense Management (UPDATED WITH API)
+# Daily Income & Expense Management (+ API)

 ## Description

 The application is written in Python using Streamlit and allows for the entry of daily income (cash & POS) and expenses, as well as the display of aggregated data and statistics through interactive Altair charts.
 All data is stored in a local SQLite database (`income_outcome.db`).

+In addition to the Streamlit app, the project now includes a separate API module built with FastAPI.
-Additionally, the project now includes a FastAPI-based backend API that provides authentication, data access, and management endpoints for the same dataset.
+The API provides authentication, user management, and endpoints for income and expense data.

 ---